 Usually no as you are only getting back that which you already paid taxes on.
 Check with your state representative for starters--has nothing to do with veterans just that it's not "income" in most states.
-If you had sold the car that would be different--even there you'd be looking to see if you had...Read more »
+If you had sold the car that would be different--even there you'd be...Read more »

 Assuming you are in the process of being audited - If you are not able to substantiate the items that are being audited, your IRS examiner will not let you claim those expenses.
 If you cannot locate any receipts, I would encourage you to gather your bank statements and credit card statements to...Read more »